On this page you will find links to products and services that are frequently accessed or used by Essential Oil Resource Consultants.

 Developed by the Aromahead Institute, this reference database resource provides solid information about individual essential oil components and their recognized pharmacological actions.

-This site is dedicated to the research, education and promotion of hydrosols.
+Dedicated to the research, education and promotion of hydrosols.

 Run by botanist and distiller Ann Harman, the Circle H Institute houses the only database on hydrosol research and offers education in hydrosol production, chemistry and research.